My Story

 Friends and acquaintances tell me I’m a calming person to talk to, even when I’m speaking passionately about helping people recover from Trauma, Attention Deficit/Hyperactivity Disorder, Obsessive Compulsive Disorder, and Depression.
 But I wasn’t always this way.

 I was terrorized every day of my young life, so I grew up thinking it was normal to be afraid all the time.
 As well, I was raised with what is officially called “Childhood Emotional Neglect”.
-That means when I wasn’t being terrorized I was ignored.
+That means when I wasn’t being terrorized I was being ignored.

 When a child is abused they feel it’s their fault.